SrinivasEsapalli/Git/Readme.md

 To create a directory(folder) using cmd/git bash
 ## touch filename
 to create the files
 -create a folder and initialize the files then
 ### git init
- to make a directory as a repo using git bash
+ - to make a directory as a repo using git bash
 ### git switch -c main
-to change to a particular branch
+- to change to a particular branch
 ### git remote -v
-it will show the linked remote repos
+- it will show the linked remote repos.

 ### git remote add origin REMOTE-URL
 - links to the GitHub
 - doubt git remote origin git link

 ### git push origin main
-pushes to the main origin
+- pushes to the main origin
+- if we create the repository in GitHub it will create the origin branch

+### if we create the directory using local git after init it will create a master branch
+### git push origin master
+To commit to the master branch

 ## general cmd